Tips for Traveling to Saudi Arabia as a Woman

 The only thing asked from visitors is to dress modestly, but if you don’t want to feel out of place buy an abaya before your visit.
 I got mine on Amazon.

-If anyone feels offended by this and dare to say that no one should tell me what to wear, think of it logically: you wouldn’t wear what you wore to Burning Man at the Vatican.
+If anyone feels offended by this and dares to say that no one should tell me what to wear, think of it logically: you wouldn’t wear what you wore to Burning Man at the Vatican.

 You wouldn’t wear a bikini to parade it in a European city (you’d actually get fined for it in Venice), so simply be respectful to local women.
 Not all of them want to remove their headscarves – I met many who wouldn’t do it for religious reasons.